Stone house for up to eight people, located in rural surroundings.

 You will be able to enjoy excellent weather for much of the year in Provence.
 Taking Nice as an example, temperatures frequently climb above 30°C in August, with beach-perfect weather often occurring from as early as May or June and lasting until October.
 Even in January the area is pleasantly mild and so escaping the winter to the gorgeous surroundings of Provence is another enviable option.
 The ‘shoulder season’, before or after the summer, is ideal for avoiding the intense heat.

-+ 6 morefrom USD 344for 1 weekApprox.
-45 m², 2 bedrooms, 1 bathroom, pets are allowed (max.
-1), TV, Internet, Wifi, washing machine, dishwasher, sea approx. 1.5 km, parking areaThere are a total of 5 accommodation units of this property type, all of which are identically furnished.There is one further property type with 2 accommodations for this complex
++ 3 morefrom USD 191for 1 weekApprox.
+32 m², 1 bedroom, 1 bathroom, pets are allowed (max.
+1), Internet, Wifi, washing machine, dishwasher, non-smoking property, sea approx. 3 km, sauna, parking areaThere are 3 further property types with 3 accommodations for this complex

 You have a holiday home or apartment of your own and you want to increase your occupancy rate and reach more customers?
 TUI Villas will assume the active mediation process and Europe-wide marketing – without any risk for you as the owner.